 Kentwood voters have new options for voting with the passing of Proposal 22-2.
 Beginning in 2023, you may choose to be on the Permanent Mail Ballot List.

 Permanent Application List: This is the former list.
 Voters are mailed an application for an absentee ballot for every election held in the City.
 If you choose to vote in person or decline to vote in an election, you can disregard the mailed application.
 The application must be completed and returned to the Clerk's office to receive an absentee ballot.
-This list will be phased out as we transition to the permanent ballot list.
+This list will be phased out in 2024 as we transition to the permanent ballot list.

 Early Voting